ZadeAmmar/SkipListDrawer/README.md

 # SkipListPrinter
 A python script to visualize a skiplist based off of the value of the node and its height.
+This program currently only supports skiplists that implement the SSet interface (It automatically sorts the nodes so it will not work if you wish to draw an unsorted skiplist)

 ### Instructions for use:
 ___